 Coins are not actually stored in a physical wallet, as cryptocurrencies do not exist in a physical form.
 Instead, the blockchain consists of transactional records that details which private and the public key has control over the funds.

 To make sure you have a full understanding, I will quickly explain the role of a wallet address, as well as a private and public key, as they are all related.

-In the world of cryptocurrency, if somebody wants to transfer you coins, you simply give them your wallet address.
-Just like in the real-world, no two wallet addresses are ever the same, which means that there is no chance that somebody else would get your funds.
-Also, there is no limit to the amount of wallet addresses you can create.
+In the world of cryptocurrency, if somebody wants to transfer your coins, you simply give them your wallet address.
+Just like in the real world, no two wallet addresses are ever the same, which means that there is no chance that somebody else would get your funds.
+Also, there is no limit to the number of wallet addresses you can create.

 To give you an example of what a Bitcoin address looks like, here is the wallet address that is believed to belong to the creator of Bitcoin, Satoshi Nakamoto!